Night Watch

 Immigration Equality

-More Art is proud to be partnering with Immigration Equality to highlight the lives and stories of LGBTQ+ immigrants in our film Night Watch.
+More Art was proud to partner with Immigration Equality to highlight the lives and stories of LGBTQ+ immigrants in our film Night Watch.
 Since 1994, Immigration Equality has been proud to advocate for and represent lesbian, gay, bisexual, transgender, queer (LGBTQ), and HIV-positive immigrants seeking safety, fair treatment, and freedom.

 For more than 20 years, they have been focused on providing free direct legal services to lesbian, gay, bisexual, transgender, queer, and HIV-positive immigrants.
 Immigration Equality has and continues to aid asylum seekers forced to flee to the U.S. to find safety, LGBTQ+ immigrant and binational couples and families separated by oceans, asylum seeks trapped in immigration detention facilities, and undocumented LGBTQ+ people living in the shadows within the U.S.